 This section is all about Suffolk Record Office’s ambitious project to transform the way we engage people with archives in partnership with the University of Suffolk: The Hold – A Suffolk Archives Service for the 21st Century.
-The project is supported by heritage organisations across Suffolk and in April 2018 (see news here), received funding support from the Heritage Lottery Fund.
+The project is supported by heritage organisations across Suffolk and in April 2018 (see news here), received funding support from the National Lottery Heritage Fund.

 The Hold will create a reshaped Record Office service which engages a wider range and greater number of people, as well as delivering a new, flagship heritage facility, launching people, young and old, on new voyages of discovery.